appserver-io/appserver/_posts/2014-12-30-persistence-container-basics.md

 ###### Concurrency

+Concurrency is, in case of a `Singleton Session Bean`, a bit more complicated.
+Oher than `Stateless` and `Stateful Session Beans` the data has to be shared across request, which means, that only one request a time has access to the data of a `Stateful Session Bean`.
+Requests are serialized and blocked until the instance will become available again.

 ###### Lifecycle

 In opposite to a `Stateless Session Bean`, the lifecycle of a `Singleton Session Bean` is a bit different.
 Once the instance has been created, it'll be shared between all requests, and instead of destroying the instance after each request the instance persists in memory until the application will be shutdown or restarted.